Tank1334/Onboarding-Newbies/chapter_04/day_12.md

 ## **Wrapping Up:** :hourglass_flowing_sand:
 Discuss with your mentor about the day's learnings and explore potential project applications.
 Reflect on the significance of advanced Spark topics and how you can apply these concepts in your big data projects.

+## **Action Items:**
+- Identify areas for deeper exploration.
+- Get recommendations on resources for further learning.